 The shorter sides will have holes along the sides and bottom like this.

 Sorry, I forgot to take a picture of this while I was drilling the holes…at least I took one while we could see where they were!
 Ha!

 Next, you have to attach the other long side, and then attach the bottom to all the sides, don’t forget the glue…I’m not sure why but apparently I got really excited and forgot to take a picture of this, but I trust that you can figure it out!
-The top will be left unattached at this point, we will attach it with hinges at the very end!
+The top will be left unattached at this point, we will attach it to the DIY bench box with hinges at the very end!

 Moving inside for me…the garage is WAY TOO MESSY to upholster out there!
 In all honesty, I even had to vacuum my living room just to bring it inside…so bad I know!
 I am not sure why our floors are always so dirty, it’s like I vacuum and a few hours later you would NEVER know it!
 What do we do in here?
 LOL!

 Alright, let’s let the upholstery begin!!
 Woohoo!!!
-Before we begin the upholstery though I must add a disclaimer: I am NOT a professional upholsterer, any true upholsterer may have a heart attack after seeing the way I went about upholstering this thing!
+Before we begin the upholstery on this DIY bench, I must add a disclaimer: I am NOT a professional upholsterer, any true upholsterer may have a heart attack after seeing the way I went about upholstering this thing!
 LOL!
-I am not responsible for anything that may happen to you if you read any further!
-HA!
+I am not responsible for anything that may happen to you if you read any further! 😅🤪

-Now, I just used a stapler from the upholstery aisle at Hobby Lobby that I bought when I did my window cornices, but I decided during this project that if I did any other upholstery projects I would by an electric stapler…just sayin’!
-In order to go through wood, it does have to be a heavy duty stapler and I used 1/2″ staples!
-My hand was killing me by the time I got done with the million staples I put in this thing!
+Now, I just used a stapler from the upholstery aisle at Hobby Lobby that I bought when I did my window cornices, but I decided during this project that if I did any other upholstery projects I would buy an electric stapler…just sayin’!
+In order to go through wood, it does have to be a heavy-duty stapler and I used 1/2″ staples!
+My hand was killing me by the time I got done with the million staples I put in this DIY bench!